Borrowing

 Thankfully, there’s a solution that allows you to easily borrow from Compound called Rocko.

-Rocko is a soon-to-launch platform that enables crypto owners to easily and securely borrow from popular DeFi protocols like Compound and get funds in minutes — no experience needed!
+Rocko is a new platform that enables crypto owners to easily and securely borrow from popular DeFi protocols like Aave and Compound and get funds in minutes — no experience needed!
 Use the loan to purchase real estate, pay down higher-rate debt, make everyday purchases, and much more.

 Rocko also provides a loan management dashboard and tools like text and email alerts to help manage your loan and collateral.
-The Rocko team consists of crypto enthusiasts who are ready to help you with any questions you may have.
+The Rocko team consists of experienced crypto enthusiasts who are ready to help you with any questions you may have.
 You can join the Rocko Discord server, follow our Twitter account, or visit our resource center to learn more about DeFi borrowing.

 Rocko does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any articles on rocko.co are solely those of the author(s) and do not reflect the opinions of Rocko.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.